Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 Revolving Lantern or Trotting Horse Lamp, in Chinese Zou Ma Deng, is a traditional toy with auspicious meanings.

-Inside a Revolving Lantern, there are a wheel and axle that pastes with paper-cut figures.
-After the candle is lightened up, the rising heat would generate airflow, which can make the wheel and its attached paper figures revolve.
+After the candle is lightened, the rising heat generates airflow, which can make the wheel and its attached paper figures revolve.

-Revolving Lantern or Trotting Horse Lamp with Paper Cut Figures
+Revolving Lantern or Trotting Horse Lamp with Paper Cutting Figures

 Festival Lantern or Hua Deng - To Celebrate

-Festival Lanterns or Hua Deng are mainly used to decorate and celebrate important festivals, which include the richest styles.
+Festival Lanterns or Hua Deng are mainly used to decorate and celebrate important festivals, which include the most affluent styles.

-Unlike other types, Festival Lanterns or Hua Deng can use all types of materials available and be made in any size and shape as people capable.
+Unlike other types, Festival Lanterns or Hua Deng can use all materials available and be made in any size and shape as people capable.

 Chinese Phoenix or Fenghuang Shaped Festival Lanterns, Photo by Buxiang Xiedaimade Tuwan.